MatthewScholefield/blobse/README.md

 blobse run
 ```

-# Production
+## Production

-You can set up production related aspects using `nginx`.
+You can set up production-related aspects using `nginx`.
 Here is a conservative site
 config used for [blobse.us.to](https://blobse.us.to):

 ```nginx